colinwilson/lotusdocs.dev/content/docs/guides/features/katex.md

 ## Syntax Rendering  Issues

 As a consequence of Hugo rendering to HTML before KaTex renders to math[^1], there are some instances in which the KaTex equation syntax requires heavy escaping before rendering correctly.
 Heavy escaping of syntax can be time-consuming and frustrating (especially for inexperienced users).
-To avoid this, you can use the KaTex Shortcode.
+To avoid this, a KaTex Shortcode is available.

 ```go
 {{</* katex >}}